January 25, 2018

 DOW 30 chart below is an average of all 30 of the Dow Jones industrials

-and what percentage they're away from the 52-week high.
+and what percentage the total are away from the 52-week high.
 I use it as a

 measure of when markets are undervalued, or overvalued, simply